awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/tm-terminal-errors-reference.md

 1. Check which of the training and testing manifests exceed the maximum file size\.

 1. Reduce the number of JSON Lines in the manifest files that are too large\.
-For more information, see [Creating a Manifest File](cd-manifest-files.md)\.
+For more information, see [Creating a manifest file](cd-manifest-files.md)\.

 ## The S3 bucket permissions are incorrect\.<a name="tm-error-message-ERROR_INVALID_PERMISSIONS_MANIFEST_S3_BUCKET"></a>